shxntanu/AutoInsight/README.md

-# AutoInsight
+# App Test Branch

-Branch for testing screens
+Branch for testing app and designing screens.